DataDog/documentation/content/en/integrations/pivotal_platform.md

 Use the **Datadog Cloud Foundry Buildpack** to monitor your Pivotal Platform application.
 This is a [supply buildpack][4] for Pivotal Platform that installs a [Datadog DogStatsD binary][5] and Datadog Agent in the container your app is running on.

-#### Pivotal Platform < 1.12
+### Pivotal Platform < 1.12

 The Datadog buildpack uses the Pivotal Platform [multi-buildpack][1] feature that was introduced in version `1.12`.

 For older versions, Pivotal Platform provides a backwards compatible version of this feature in the form of a [buildpack][2].
-You must install and configure this version in order to use Datadog's buildpack:
+You must install and configure this version in order to use Datadog's buildpack.

 1. **Upload the multi-buildpack back-port.** Download the latest [multi-build pack release][2] and upload it to your Pivotal Platform environment.